dgraph-io/dgraph/RFC/readme.md

 # Scope of RFCs:

-The purpose of this repository is to track and manage proposed changes to the core code of the main Dgraph repositories.
+The purpose of this directory is to track and manage proposed changes to the core code of the main Dgraph repositories.
 RFCs will not be used for documentation changes.
 Instead, they will focus on proposed changes to the application and core code of the main repositories.